I’ve been growing Pratia pedunculata in a closed bottle for about a year now.

 At this point I’m wondering if this is some sort of moisture collection mechanism or a type of fungus attacking the plant.

 They said it couldn’t be done, so I tried it anyway.
 I am pleased to report that the seeds I collected from my own Zoysia tenuifolia have successfully germinated.
-Continue reading Germinating Zoysia Tenuifolia
+Continue reading Zoysia Tenuifolia Seed

 When I had the old turf removed I refused to use roundup to kill any remaining grass, instead I plucked manually and tried to do a thorough job.
 Continue reading Morning Dew Helps With Old Turf Detection